-Upcoming Pronouncements - In June 2016, FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326) and subsequently related amendments (ASU 2018-19, ASU 2019-04, ASU 2019-05, ASU 2019-10, ASU 2019-11, and ASU 2022-02).
+New Accounting Pronouncements - In June 2016, FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326) and subsequent related amendments (ASU 2018-19, ASU 2019-04, ASU 2019-05, ASU 2019-10, ASU 2019-11, and ASU 2022-02).
 This guidance replaces the existing incurred loss impairment guidance and establishes a single allowance framework for financial assets carried at amortized cost based on expected credit losses.
 The estimate of expected credit losses requires the incorporation of historical information, current conditions, and reasonable and supportable forecasts.
-This ASU will be effective for the Foundation's fiscal year ended June 30, 2024.
-The Foundation is currently evaluating the effect the adoption of this ASU will have on the consolidated financial statements.
+The adoption of this standard did not have an effect on the Foundation's consolidated financial statements.